New on ValentinaChirico.com magnetic eyelashes and magnetic eyeliners

 With & without

-Featured product (essence super fine eyeliner, Viva La Diva Move Me Jungle eyeshadow palette (review), Mannakadar 3step Perfect blush in Paradise, Neve Cosmetics Pastello labbra in Immortal – Super Heroine Collection)
+Featured products: (Essence Super Fine eyeliner, Viva La Diva Move Me Jungle eyeshadow palette (review), Mannakadar 3step Perfect blush in Paradise, Neve Cosmetics Pastello labbra in Immortal from the Super Heroine Collection)

 PROS

-• reusable pieces (compact case with mirror and applicator)
+• the kit contains some reusable pieces (compact case with mirror and applicator).

 CONS